-We present the coefficients of the control variables for the main variables of interest in table 5.29 The coefficients of the control variables do not vary substantially in terms of sign and significance for treatment groups - A, B and C. Among the controls; male-headed households, average age, and formal education seems to have a stronger positive association (highly significant) with total income and total expenditure per capita in addition to community characteristic such as access to sanitation.
+We present the coefficients of the control variables for the main variables of interest in Table 5.20 The coefficients of the control variables do not vary substantially in terms of sign and significance for treatment groups - A, B, and C. Among the controls; maleheaded households, average age, and formal education seem to have a stronger positive association (highly significant) with total income and total expenditure per capita in addition to community characteristic such as access to sanitation.
 Ownership of land demonstrates a stronger positive impact (highly significant) on per capita total expenditure.
-It is more likely that the household heads possess control over ownership of land and house.30 However, the number of dependents displays a stronger negative association with total expenditure as evident in the literatures as well.
-We also anticipate similar reasoning as of previous literatures for observing the control variables to be in expected directions for asset categories and labor market outcomes.
-The directions of the control variables are also found quite similar when the model has been estimated by incorporating the interaction terms (eq.2).
+It is more likely that the household heads possess control over ownership of land and house.25 However, the number of dependents displays a stronger negative association with total expenditure as evident in the literatures as well.
+We also anticipate similar reasoning as of previous literatures for